kenkim365/TCP-Chatroom/README.md

 /message

-Allows the user to send a message to the chatroom they are currently connected to.
+Allows the user to send a message to the chatroom they are currently connected to where all clients connected can view.
 *must be in a chatroom to work*

 /rooms